Dr. Noam Shoked

 Shoked, Noam.
 “Housing Others: Design and Identity in a Bedouin Village.”
 International Journal of Islamic Architecture 8, no. 2 (July 2019): 307–35.

-Reprinted in Farhan Karim and Patricia Blessing, eds., Boundary, Flows and the Making of Modern Muslim Selves (Bristol: Intellect,
+Reprinted in Farhan Karim and Patricia Blessing, eds., The Making of Modern Muslim Selves through Architecture (Bristol: Intellect,

 Shoked, Noam.
 “Rabbis, Architects, and the Design of Ultra-Orthodox City-Settlements.”
 In Social Housing in the Middle East: Architecture, Urban Development, and Transnational Modernity, edited by Kıvanç Kılınç and Mohammad Gharipour, 241–66.
 Bloomington, Indiana: Indiana University Press, 2019.